kubeflow/website/content/en/docs/started/workstation/getting-started-multipass.md

 ## Install Kubeflow using Microk8s

-Here's a summary of the steps involved:

-1. Set up Microk8s
-2. Enable Kubeflow

 **Note:** the minimum version of Microk8s needed to enable Kubeflow is 1.18.

 ### 1. Install Microk8s

-- Install MicroK8s with Snap by running the following command:
+1. Install MicroK8s with Snap by running the following command:

     ```
     sudo snap install microk8s --classic
     ```

-- Verify that MicroK8s is running with the command:
+2. Verify that MicroK8s is running with the command:

     ```
     microk8s.status --wait-ready